chyavan-mc/STA-380/Solutions.md

     ## 2017-08-18  0.0006649102  0.0015397134 -0.003377009 -0.005711819 -0.0034509426
     ## 2017-08-21 -0.0004983887  0.0023652318 -0.001219795  0.001104795  0.0034628928

-From the coefficients we can see the difference in each stocks and how they differ from day to day.
+From the coefficients, we can see the difference in each stock and how they differ from day to day.
 We started measuring from 5 years back till today.

-We then made a pairs plot to see each ETF against each other
+We then made a pairs plot to see each ETF against each other.

 ![](Solutions_files/figure-markdown_github/5q-1.png)

-We then simulate a random day to where we distribute each ETF to our
-$100K capital equally and then find the sum to compute our new total wealth at the end of the random day.
+We then simulate a random day where we distribute each ETF to our $100K capital equally and then find the sum to compute our new total wealth at the end of a random day.

     ##            ClCl.XHEa ClCl.PSCHa ClCl.IHEa ClCl.PBEa ClCl.FHLCa
-    ## 2020-07-16  19673.97   19674.92  19906.42  19689.74   19919.53
+    ## 2019-09-18  19895.91   19813.46  19958.15  19841.49   19981.94

-    ## [1] 98864.58
+    ## [1] 99490.95

 So as we can see on a random day we went from $100,000 in capital to output\[1\].

 We then observed the change over a time period of two weeks.

-    ## [1] 106238.8
+    ## [1] 103132.6

 ![](Solutions_files/figure-markdown_github/5s-1.png)